It's not a joke.

 The Chief Marketing Officer role has gotten very serious.
-What can you do to help someone who, over the last decade, has careened from creative guru to media maestro to tech nerd to data scientist ... to all of these?
+What can you do to help someone who, over the last decade, has careened from creative guru to media maestro to tech nerd to data scientist ... and now ALL of these?

 Here are some stats on what CMOs are focusing on.
 These are from a mix of our own observations, Adage, The Drum, The CMO Survey, and the annual Dentsu Aegis CMO Study, of over 1000.